cminnich/Demand_Prediction/README.md

 ![alt tag](https://raw.githubusercontent.com/cminnich/Demand_Prediction/master/plots/days/ByHour_3_Wednesday.png "Wednesday data by hour")
 ![alt tag](https://raw.githubusercontent.com/cminnich/Demand_Prediction/master/plots/days/ByHour_6_Saturday.png "Saturday data by hour")

-This scatter plot shows one week's worth of data, where I programmatically relabel the x-axis ticks and annotated the peak hour of demand in the week.
-It was important to me to automate the creation of this and other descriptive plots because of their utility for a wide range of input datasets.
-I wanted to build in reusability wherever possible.
+This scatter plot shows one week's worth of data, where I programmatically relabel the x-axis ticks and automatically find and annotate the peak hour of demand in the week.
 ![alt tag](https://raw.githubusercontent.com/cminnich/Demand_Prediction/master/plots/weeks/2012_03_19.png "Week ending on March 19, 2012")

 ##Outliers
 I built in the ability to manually tag outliers, so they could be excluded from skewing the predictions.
+I identified and tagged a variety of outlier data points whose extreme (high or low) demand could be attributed to a justifiable reason.
 One specific example from the dataset I analyzed: there is no data from 4am to 8am on March 14, which was due to Uber pushing out an app update with the [surge pricing feature](https://blog.uber.com/2012/03/14/clear-and-straight-forward-surge-pricing/).

 Associated with each outlier is a tag field.
 This short description acts to save a known reasoning for the outlier, as well as provides a way to group and associate outliers.
 I imagine a potentially valuable use of these outliers is to help determine the extent to which certain outliers increased (or decreased) demand, and use this information to help bias predicted demand instead of simply excluding the tagged outlier data.
 For example, by tagging all hours that were impacted by Yelp promotions (i.e. with a "Yelp" tag), we can get measure the extent to which these promotions impacted demand, as well as help predict how future Yelp promotions might increase demand.
 - [x] Tag outliers